customeros/customeros/packages/apps/www/src/pages/en/api/create-organization-mutation.md

 ```

-As this is a graphQL request, you are able to specify the exact payload you would like returned in the response.
-In the example above, we’ve specified that only id is returned, but you can choose from any of the response parameters defined in the [organization object](objects/organizations).
+As this is a graphQL request, you can specify the exact payload you would like returned in the response.
+In the example above, we’ve specified that only id is returned, but you can choose from any of the response parameters defined in the [organization object](objects/organization).

-## CreateContractLineItem mutation response
+## CreateOrganization mutation response
 ```json
 "data": {
     "organization_Create": {